Gingerbread House

 I clicked YES

-SD card was moved from Macbook to Raspberry Pi
+I moved the SD card from the MacBook to the Raspberry Pi

-SD card was moved from Macbook to Raspberry Pi
+I moved the SD card from the MacBook to the Raspberry Pi

 I plugged in the Raspberry Pi and used ping to access